Thursday, April 30, 2009

 In Georgia, a rapist goes unpunished because his 13-year-old victim is undocumented.

+These are just a few examples of the injustices that confront Latino immigrants as they struggle to gain a foothold in the South.
 The region is now home to the fastest growing population of Latinos in the country, many of them lured by the manufacturing and construction jobs created during the economic boom of the 1990s.
 But many in Dixie aren't treating their new neighbors with any semblance of Southern hospitality.

 In fact, Latinos in the South — many of whom came here to escape crushing poverty in their home countries — are encountering widespread hostility, discrimination and exploitation.